EEN421/EEN421.github.io/_posts/2025-08-03-🪴-The-Dirt-Whisperer:-Raspberry-Pi-Soil-Sensor-with-Built-In-Web-Server.md

 # 🌿 Introduction & Use Case:
-If you’ve been following the evolution of the Raspberry Pi Soil Sensor project on DevSecOpsDad.com, you know it began as a fun side experiment to bring environmental telemetry into Microsoft Sentinel.
-From the original build to the more robust Sensor 2.0 upgrade and its multi-part series overcoming the bottleneck in Azure IoT Hub, we’ve integrated soil moisture and temperature readings into Azure Sentinel, Microsoft’s cloud-native SIEM.
+If you’ve been following the evolution of the Raspberry Pi Soil Sensor project here on [DevSecOpsDad.com](www.devsecopsdad.com), you know it began as a fun side experiment to bring environmental telemetry into Microsoft Sentinel.
+From the original build leveraging 3rd party tools like FluentD to the more robust Sensor 2.0 upgrade and its multi-part series overcoming the bottleneck in Azure IoT Hub, we’ve integrated soil moisture and temperature readings into Azure Sentinel, Microsoft’s cloud-native SIEM.

 But what if you want all the plant-monitoring goodness without the complexity of Sentinel, Log Analytics, or any cloud integration?